 A disruption in the operations of Saudi Aramco, KPC or EMEPMI, or a decision by any of Saudi Aramco, KPC or EMEPMI to amend or terminate their respective contracts with the Company, could negatively impact the Company's crude oil supply.
 If the Company's supply of crude oil from Saudi Aramco, KPC or EMEPMI were disrupted, the Company would be required to meet any consequent supply shortfall through other suppliers or spot market purchases.
-Depending on market conditions at the time of the disruption, such purchases from other suppliers or the spot market could be at higher prices than the Company's financial condition and results of operations.
+Depending on market conditions at the time of the disruption, such purchases from other suppliers or the spot market could be at higher prices than the Company's purchases from Saudi Aramco, KPC or EMEPMI, which would adversely affect the Company's financial condition and results of operations.